laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-24/day-2/lecture-materials/django-auth.md

 <br><br>

-### 5) The UserModel
+### 5) The User Model

-At the core of Django's authentication, is the provided UserModel which by default has the following attributes:
+At the core of Django's authentication, is the provided User Model which by default has the following attributes:

     - username
     - password
     - email
     - first_name
     - last_name

 This means that we do not create the model OR need migration file for it.